- Published: April 13, 2013

 Mysteries for both customers and operators will be revealed today.
-The brewery offers seasonal beers so we will get a taste of what spring offers.
+The brewery offers seasonal beers so on opening day we will get a taste of what spring offers.

 12:05am Back at home again, I hear the roar of the neighbors’ truck as Nate pulls it into their driveway.
-Get good sleep, guys.
+Get good sleep, Nate and Lisa; you’ve earned it.
 The brewery will be open again on Sunday 1-5pm.
 Good night, and sweet dreams.

-10:15pm After hours with the staff, the owners and the lead brewer opened a few bottles of the good stuff—home brews and top shelf standards—and asked each other what made them good.
+10:15pm After hours with the staff, the owners and the lead brewer open a few bottles of the good stuff—home brews and top shelf standards—and ask the tasters what makes each sample special.

-For all the questioned answered today, many still persisted.
-And bottled here, with ambition and integrity, were the most important: What intrigues?
+For all the questions answered today, many persist.
+Bottled here, with ambition and integrity, are the most important: What intrigues?
 What satisfies?
 What robustly sustains?

-9:40pm Day is done, and we retreat into the brewery as the mops take over the taproom.
+9:40pm Day is done.
+As the mops take over the taproom, I retreat into the working brewery.
 Beyond the tanks, I find an impressive cache of spent kegs from the opening.

 9:20pm Lisa had the honor to let in her first customers of the day, and now that honor extends to grace as she thanks her evening customers.
 Watching her move round the room comfortably entering into conversation with those who remain, I have to remind myself that she has been up since 4:30am.

 9:00pm The entrance into the taproom closes.
 The crowd is enjoying their final sips.
-The staff starts to disperse from behind the bar and into the remaining crowd in order to mingle with their friends.
+The staff disperses from behind the bar and into the lingering crowd in order to mingle among friends.

 8:51pm Last call!

-8:45pm The line to order has dispersed and the bouncer says to me, “Now’s the time.”
+8:45pm The line to order is now just a couple people deep, and the bouncer says to me, “Now’s the time.”
 Indeed.
-I bring my growler be filled.
+I bring forward my growler be filled.
 Porter please!

 7:25pm Five minutes later, he’s calling me to say the line is 20 people out the door.
 Hang in there, dear.
 The wait is worth it.